linuxserver-archive/docker-musicbrainz/README.md

 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e BRAINZCODE` - to enter musicbrainz code. see below
+* `-e WEBADDRESS` - to set ip for host to allow css to render properly, DO NOT ENTER PORT.
 * `-e TZ` - timezone eg Europe/London

 It is based on alpine linux with S6 overlay, for shell access whilst the container is running do `docker exec -it musicbrainz /bin/bash`.